zalando-incubator/spark-json-schema/README.md

 After these steps you can be sure that all files that were loaded for further processing comply to your schema.

+# Release
+To build a new release there must be no uncommitted changes in the local git working copy.
+Once this requirement is met you have to run the following command

+	sbt release

+In the process you will be asked for version numbers, but sensible default are provided.
+In case the library has a dependency to an external "SNAPSHOT" version a confirmation is in required as otherwise the release wont be started.